firasesbai/firasesbai.github.io/_pages/privacy-policy.md

 ### 3. Comments

 This website offers you the possibility to engage in writing comments that are visible to other users.
-For this we are using GitHub Issues API to store and retrieve the content of your comments.
-If you have a GitHub account, we may display your profile photo, profile username and the time when you submitted your comment.
+For this we are using [Disqus](https://disqus.com/) to store and retrieve the content of your comments.
+Disqus is a third-party commenting platform that facilitates the storage and retrieval of user-generated content.
+When you participate in discussions on this site, Disqus may collect and display information such as your profile photo, username, and the timestamp of your comments.

+For more information we recommend reviewing [Disqus’ Privacy Policy](https://disqus.com/privacy-policy/).

 ### 4. Newsletter